-Grounds: Concr ete Components (Unfunded)
+Grounds: Concre ete Components (Unfunded)

 Category 100 Grounds Quantity 1 comment

 Unit Cost \$0.000

 % of Replacement 0.00%

 Current Cost \$0.00

-Placed In Service 01/93 Future Cost \$0.00
+Placed In Service 01/16 Future Cost \$0.00

 Useful Life n.a.

 Assigned Reserves at FYB \$0.00

 Remaining Life n.a.
 Monthly Member Contribution \$0.00

 Replacement Year n.a.
 Monthly Interest Contribution \$0.00

 Total Monthly Contribution \$0.00

 We are not budgeting for repair or replacement of concrete components in this analysis.
 It is anticipated that any repairs/replacements required will be addressed immediately due to safety concerns.
 There should not be a need for complete replacement at a single point in time, and good maintenance practice won't allow the need for repairs to accumulate to a point of major expense.
-We recommend that a line item be set up in the annual operating budget to account for potential concrete repairs/replacements on an "as needed" basis.
+We recommend that a line item be set up in the annual operating budget to account for potential concrete repairs/replacements on an as needed basis.
 However, should the client wish to include budgeting for concrete components as a reserve expense, we will do so at their request (cost and useful life to be provided by client).

-Grounds: Granit e Replenishment (Unfunded)
+Grounds: Granite Replenishment (Unfunded)

 Category 100 Grounds Quantity 1 comment

 Unit Cost \$0.000

 % of Replacement 0.00%

 Current Cost \$0.00

-Placed In Service 01/93 Future Cost \$0.00
+Placed In Service 01/16 Future Cost \$0.00

 Useful Life n.a.

 Assigned Reserves at FYB \$0.00

 Remaining Life n.a.
 Monthly Member Contribution \$0.00

 Replacement Year n.a.
 Monthly Interest Contribution \$0.00

 Total Monthly Contribution \$0.00

 We are not budgeting to replenish the common area granite landscape rock located throughout the community because the cost to do so is most often considered an operating expense.
-We recommend that a line item be set up in the annual operating budget to account for ongoing granite replenishment projects.
-Should the Association wish to have granite replenishment included in the reserve study, we will budget for it at the Board's request.
-However, in order to do so, the following information will need to be provided:
+We recommend that a line item be set up in the annual operating budget to account for future replenishments, that the condition of the granite be monitored over time, and adjusted an experience dictates.

+Should the Association wish to have granite replenishment included in the reserve study, we will budget for it the Board's request.
+However, in order to do so, we will need the following information:

-- \$ amount to be budgeted (or total square footage of granite landscaped areas) - Year in which the next expenditure should be scheduled to occur - Number of years between expenditures (useful life cycle)
+- \$ amount to be budgeted or total square footage - Useful life to be used - Year in which the next expenditure should occur

-Grounds: Irrigat ion Controller
+Grounds: Irrig ation Controller

-Category 100 Grounds Quantity 1 controller
+Category 100 Grounds Quantity 1 total

-Unit Cost \$800.000
+Unit Cost \$900.000

 % of Replacement 100.00%

-Current Cost \$800.00
+Current Cost \$900.00

-Placed In Service 01/12 Future Cost \$947.71
+Placed In Service 01/16 Future Cost \$1,119.05

 Useful Life 15

-Assigned Reserves at FYB \$426.67
+Assigned Reserves at FYB \$360.00

-Remaining Life 7 Monthly Member Contribution \$8.92
+Remaining Life 9 Monthly Member Contribution \$4.43

-Replacement Year 2027 Monthly Interest Contribution \$0.13
+Replacement Year 2031 Monthly Interest Contribution \$0.00

-Total Monthly Contribution \$9.06
+Total Monthly Contribution \$4.43

+Comments:

+Rain Bird ESP LXME 24 station controller @ \$900.00 = \$900.00